 What is this book about?

 This book is about critical and scientific thinking.
-You will learn what reasoning errors all of us tend to make, why we make those reasoning errors, what they lead to, and how we can improve our thinking.
-Finally, I also delve into the importance of critical and scientific thinking and what characterizes the sciences, what makes them distinctive (from pseudosciences and non-scientific domains of inquiry) and reliable.
+You will learn what reasoning errors all of us tend to make, why we make those reasoning errors, what they lead to, and how we can improve our thinking with and through them.
+Finally, I also focus on, as well as emphasize, the importance of critical and scientific thinking, and what characterizes the sciences, i.e. what makes them distinctive (from pseudosciences and non-scientific domains of inquiry) and reliable as such.

 Who is this book for?

 This book is written for students taking a course on philosophy of science or critical thinking.
-The book provides content for 7 lectures (the 7 chapters) and one seminar (appendix).
-It can stand on its own for courses consisting of 7 lectures with a study load of 3 ECTS or be combined with a historical or thematic overview of the philosophy of science (e.g. Dooremalen et al 2021) for courses consisting of 14 lectures with study load of 6 ECTS.
+The book provides content for seven lectures (the seven chapters) and one seminar (appendix).
+It can stand on its own for courses consisting of seven lectures with a study load of 3 ECTS or might be combined with a historical or thematic overview of the philosophy of science (e.g. Dooremalen et al., 2021) for courses consisting of 14 lectures with study load of 6 ECTS.

 I use it in my own teaching of philosophy of science for students at Tilburg University.
 Hopefully it will also find its way to other lecturers.

-Finally, I lso hope that this book finds its way out of Academia to a wider audience.
+Ultimately, I hope that this book finds its way out of academia to reach a wider audience.
 Critical thinking concerns everyone.
-It is of great value both on a personal and societal level.
-For, as I explain in Chapter 6, critical thinking is a driver of progress, both with respect to knowledge and innovation and with respect to morality.
+It is of great value on both a personal and societal level.
+Indeed, as I explain in Chapter 6, critical thinking is a driver of progress, with respect to knowledge and innovation as well as with regards to morality.

 Why read this book?

 Critical thinking is one of the biggest hiatuses in our education system.
-Learning to distinguish sense from nonsense is of great importance in the information age we live in.
-This book helps you in a systematic way to gain insight into and eliminate the most important reasoning errors that all of us make spontaneously.
+Learning to distinguish sense from nonsense is of great importance in the information age that we live in.
+In a systematic way, this book helps you to gain insight into, and subsequently eliminate, the most important reasoning errors that all of us make somewhat thoughtlesslyspontaneously.
 It also helps you to debunk fallacies and unreliable information.

 In addition to understanding what critical and scientific thinking entails, you will learn more about what makes science reliable.
-In times of science skepticism, where (sometimes dangerous) pseudoscientific and conspiracy theories run rampant, this is particularly important.
+In times of skepticism regarding science, where (sometimes dangerous) pseudoscientific and conspiracy theories run rampant, this ability is particularly important.

-Critical thinking, as I conclude in Chapter 6, is not a matter of intellectual preference or even self-interest (although one certainly benefits personally from thinking critically).
+Critical thinking, as I conclude in Chapter 6, is not a matter of intellectual preference or even self-interest (although one certainly benefits from thinking critically).
 It is first and foremost a matter of moral and social responsibility.
 Better thinking leads to a better world.
 With this book I hope to contribute to that important goal and you, dear student or reader, can do the same!

 Enjoy your reading!